joshleaves/advent-rs/NOTES_2017.md

 ## Day 15: Dueling Generators

 The most interesting part of these exercises is often [all the obscure maths you can leanr about](https://www.reddit.com/r/adventofcode/comments/7jyz5x/2017_day_15_opportunities_for_optimization/drasfzr/?context=3), in that case [Mersenne prime](https://en.wikipedia.org/wiki/Mersenne_prime).
 But the peculiarities of the number used for the remainder [should have been obvious to people who wrote a lot of C](https://doc.rust-lang.org/std/i32/constant.MAX.html).

+## Day 16: Permutation Promenade

+Nothing hard, until you see how much ONE BILLION ITERATIONS actually is.
+Good news though: "All loops are about knowing when to stop".
+In that case, we can just...look for a repetition of the pattern.